 In exceptionally rare circumstances, often due to situations and circumstances beyond the control of the school, formal assessment tasks may be deemed invalid.
 In these cases students will be informed in writing by the Head Teacher of the course and one or more of the following will occur where appropriate:

-- Part of the task will not be marked or considered in student feedback; - The weighting of the task may be reduced and additional weighting added to a future task; and/or - A new task and due date will be issued.
+only part of the task will be marked;

+the weighting of the task may be reduced and additional weighting added to a future task; and/or a new task and due date will be issued.